 The BFEC opened in 1995 as the Kenyon Center for Environmental Study.
 In 1999, it was renamed to recognize a generous gift from the Minigowin Foundation in honor of Robert Bowen Brown (former Kenyon Provost) and family.
-Our team has grown from one part-time staff member in 1995 to two full-time and one part-time staff members today, as well as Kenyon student employees.
+Our team has grown from one part-time staff member in 1995 to three full-time staff members today, as well as Kenyon student employees.

 The 480-acre BFEC preserve spans the rolling hills of the State Scenic Kokosing River valley.
 We manage a diverse array of habitats to promote natural diversity, teaching and self-guided learning for students and community members of all ages.